ThisIsBrainDamage/OSC-API/README.md

 Users are creates and stored in a local sqlite database.
 The `User` class has 3 attributes: username, hashed_password and disabled

-User passwords are stored hashed and encrypted using the `pbkdf2_hmac` and `sha256` algorithms which is hard to reverse.
-Basicaly it encrypts the password+salt and then encrypts it again and again and again - How many times?
-I can't tell you cause it would ruin the security but i can tell you that its more that 150,000 iterations.
+User passwords are stored hashed and encrypted using the `pbkdf2_hmac` and `sha256` algorithms which is impossible to reverse.
+Basicaly it encrypts the password+salt and then encrypts it again and again and again - How many times? definitely more that 150,000 iterations.

 The password is never actualy stored.
 It is encrypted using a process that will always return the same result so when you enter a password it will encrypt that and check if that result is the same as the encrypted one that is stored in the db.